Rohan0401/python_odsc_2016/README.md

     jupyter notebook

 in your terminal window and see the notebook panel load in your web browser.
-Because Python 3 compatibility is still being ironed-out for these packages (we're getting close, I promise!) participants should plan to use Python 2.6 or 2.7 for this tutorial.
+We are using Python 2 for logistical purposes.
+Participants should plan to use Python 2.6 or 2.7 for this tutorial.

 For users who do not yet have these  packages installed, a relatively painless way to install all the requirements is to use a package such as